Brian Patterson, MD, MPH

 - Medical School: Northwestern University Feinberg School of Medicine

-- Residency: Northwestern Memorial Hospital, Chicago, IL
+- Residency: Northwestern Memorial Hospital - Chief Resident

-Dr. Patterson graduated from Pennsylvania State University with a bachelor of science in bioengineering and went on to complete a master’s degree in public health and a medical degree at the Northwestern University Feinberg School of Medicine.
+Dr. Brian Patterson graduated from Pennsylvania State University with a bachelor of science in bioengineering and went on to complete a master’s degree in public health and a medical degree at the Northwestern University Feinberg School of Medicine.
 He continued at Northwestern for his residency training in emergency medicine, where he served as chief resident.

 Dr. Patterson’s research interests are in clinical informatics and geriatric emergency medicine.
 His work aims to use routinely collected clinical data to generate actionable insights to improve the quality and safety of emergency care for older adults.
 To achieve these goals, Dr. Patterson works in collaboration with investigators from the business and engineering schools as well as in the department of biostatistics and medical informatics.
 His current work focuses on automated risk scoring to identify older adults at high risk for falling after ED visits, and automating referral to interventions to prevent future falls.